FabCafe at ArtScience Museum is located at 6 Bayfront Avenue in Singapore. (UPDATE 2020: THE OUTLET HAS CLOSED)

 The cafe also organizes a variety of events, workshops (including coffee workshops), and Meetup gatherings through the year, where products are developed in a short time span by like-minded enthusiasts, designers, technologists, entrepreneurs, architects, scientists, and makers of all kinds.

-FabCafe at ArtScience Museum
+FabCafe at ArtScience Museum (UPDATE 2020: THE OUTLET HAS CLOSED)

 6 Bayfront Avenue, ArtScience Museum